Unitree Robotics Files $610M IPO in Shanghai — The First Major Humanoid Robot Public Offering

 Rare Profitability in a Capital-Hungry Industry

-This is significant.
+What sets Unitree apart from virtually every other humanoid robotics company is its financial trajectory.
 Companies like Boston Dynamics, Figure AI, Tesla’s Optimus division, and Agility Robotics have yet to demonstrate sustainable unit economics at scale.
 Unitree’s ability to generate real revenue — and profit — from shipping consumer and enterprise robots suggests the market may be closer to commercial viability than many skeptics assumed.

 The Humanoid Tidal Wave